Pray4Lovee/pezkuwi-sdk/templates/teyrchain/README.md

 zombienet --provider native spawn zombienet.toml
 ```

-### Connect with the PezkuwiChain-JS Apps Front-End
+### Connect with the Pezkuwi-JS Apps Front-End

 - 🌐 You can interact with your local node using the
-  hosted version of the PezkuwiChain/Substrate Portal:
+  hosted version of the Pezkuwi/Substrate Portal:
   [relay chain](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944)
   and [teyrchain](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9988).